 Accordingly, your business will be subject to three licensing jurisdictions: Federal, State and Local.

 Federal Licensing requirements will depend on the business activity carried on by your LLC.
 If your company is engaged in any area of business regulated by the Federal Government, you will be required to obtain relevant Federal Licenses and Permits.

 Some business activities requiring Federal Licenses and Permits are Agriculture, Alcoholic beverages, Aviation, Firearms, ammunition and explosives, Fish and Wildlife, Commercial fisheries, Maritime transportation, Mining and drilling, Nuclear energy, Radio and television broadcasting, and Transportation and logistics.

 Failure to comply with these requirements can result in fines, penalties, or even being debarred from conducting business in Arkansas.

-You may also look through the FAQ section of the Arkansas government website for more information on your LLC’s permit and license requirements.
+Additionally, you may also look through the FAQ section of the Arkansas government website for more information on your LLC’s permit and license requirements.

 Business Bank Account & Phone Number

 After receiving your EIN, you may also set up a business bank account for your LLC, separate from your personal bank account.
 Having a different account helps you to avoid mix-ups and helps ensure that your personal assets are not affected in case of insolvency or lawsuits.